Companies issue shares

 Now let's consider the three fundamental risks of share investing:

-All investment types carry their own risks shares are considered a high-risk investment because prices go up and down on a daily basis, so always bear this in mind:
+All investment types carry their own risks.
+Shares are considered a high-risk investment because prices go up and down on a daily basis, so always bear this in mind:

 Next topic: 1.3 Essential terminology